tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 LinBFT is a Byzantine fault tolerance protocol for block chain systems that allows for the amortized *O(n)* communication volume per block under reasonable conditions (where *n* is the number of participants) while satisfying deterministic guarantees on safety and liveness.
 It satisfies liveness in a **partially synchronous** network.

 LinBFT cuts down its *O(n*<sup>4</sup>*)* complexity by implementing changes each by  *O(n)*: linear view change, threshold signatures and verifiable random functions.

-This is clearly optimal, in the sense that disseminating a block already takes *Ω(n)* transmissions.
+This is clearly optimal, in the sense that disseminating a block already takes *O(n)* transmissions.

-LinBFT is designed to be implemented for permission-less, public block chain systems and takes into account anonymous participants without a public-key infrastructure, proof-of-stake, rotating leader and a dynamic participant set. [[16]]
+LinBFT is designed to be implemented for permission-less, public block chain systems and takes into account anonymous participants without a public-key infrastructure, PoS, rotating leader and a dynamic participant set. [[16]]

 For instance, participants can be anonymous, without a centralized public key infrastructure (PKI) public key among themselves, and participate in a distributed key generation (DKG) protocol required to create threshold signatures, both of which are communication-heavy processes.

-LinBFT is compatible with proof-of-state (PoS), which counters Sybil attacks and deters dishonest behavior through slashing. [[16]]
+LinBFT is compatible with proof-of-state, which counters Sybil attacks and deters dishonest behavior through slashing. [[16]]

 ### Algorand